smarx/smarxchat/README.md

 Other dependencies are specified in npm style via `package.json`.

-Specify the port number on the commandline, like `app.js -p 8080`.
+Specify the port number on the commandline, like `node app.js -p 8080`.